jouellnyc/BB-ESP32-KIOSK/README.md

 - Overcome UTC challenges

 #### Caveats
-UTC is big pain on micropython, I intentionally rely on NOT using NTP, which make dates much simpler.
+UTC is big pain on micropython, your mileage may vary late at night if your UTC offset puts you in 'tommorow'